cypnk/Cabin-Life/Power Storage/README.md

 Potential drawbacks are that the energy density per volume is far lower than LiFePO₄, which means larger cells for equivalent capacity.
 The battery may be difficult to move, depending on the type of container used, once assembled and must be checked for leaks before filling with the electrolyte since it's a liquid battery.
 Charging may produce H², similar to lead acid batteries, especially at higher currents.
 Potential Bromine gas release is possible, which may cause "pool smell".
 The battery must be periodically shorted to 0% charge to reduce electrode dendrite buildup.

 Potential solutions to drawbacks include using end-sealed lengths of PVC pipe as containers, which are already leak resistant and allow easier movement once assembled.
-A gelling agent such as Sodium polyacrylate may used on the electrolyte and the patent for this process has already expired.
+A gelling agent such as Sodium polyacrylate may be added to the electrolyte and the patent for this process has already expired.
 A venting system similar to when charging lead acid batteries can be used to take care of undesirable gases.
 Using a timing system, multiple batteries can be set to charge/discharge on different days or skip charging entirely using a controller connected to automotive or solid-state relays for each each battery.
 The logic for such a system may be hard-wired using simple TTL chips if a microcontroller is unavailable or undesirable.

 **Electrolyte components:**
 * Zinc sulfate (ZnSO₄).
 Available as a dietary supplement or for other pharmaceutical use